qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - of i receive a email why does the notification says of a email
 - how do i set my email up to receive notification when emails are read
 - i did not receive any email notifications
+- can i run microsoft apps on this email?
+- i m not receiving any notifications

 ## intent:not_getting_mail
 - not getting mail why